survivejs/react-book/manuscript/04_implementing_notes.md

 In addition React provides the following lifecycle hooks:

 * `componentWillMount()` gets triggered once before any rendering.
 One way to use it would be to load data asynchronously there and force rendering through `setState`.
 * `componentDidMount()` gets triggered after initial rendering.
 You have access to the DOM here.
-You could use this hook to wrap a jQuery plugin within a component for instance.
+You could use this hook to wrap a jQuery plugin within a component, for instance.
 * `componentWillReceiveProps(object nextProps)` triggers when the component receives new props.
 You could, for instance, modify your component state based on the received props.
 * `shouldComponentUpdate(object nextProps, object nextState)` allows you to optimize the rendering.
 If you check the props and state and see that there's no need to update, return `false`.
 * `componentWillUpdate(object nextProps, object nextState)` gets triggered after `shouldComponentUpdate` and before `render()`.
-It is not possible to use `setState` here, but you can set class properties for instance.
+It is not possible to use `setState` here, but you can set class properties, for instance.
 * `componentDidUpdate` is triggered after rendering.
 You can modify the DOM here.
 This can be useful for adapting other code to work with React.
 * `componentWillUnmount` is triggered just before a component is unmounted from the DOM.
-This is the ideal place to perform cleanup (e.g., remove running timers, custom DOM elements and so on).
+This is the ideal place to perform cleanup (e.g., remove running timers, custom DOM elements, and so on).

 ## React Component Conventions

-I prefer to have the `constructor` first, followed by lifecycle hooks, `render()` and finally methods used by `render()`.
+I prefer to have the `constructor` first, followed by lifecycle hooks, `render()`, and finally methods used by `render()`.
 I like this top-down approach as it makes it straightforward to follow code.
 Some prefer to put the methods used by `render()` before it.
 There are also various naming conventions.
-It is possible to use `_` prefix for event handlers for instance.
+It is possible to use `_` prefix for event handlers, too.

-In the end you will have to find conventions you like and that work the best for you.
-I go more detail in this topic at the linting chapter as I introduce various code quality related tools.
-It is possible to enforce coding style to some extent for example.
+In the end you will have to find conventions that you like and which work the best for you.
+I go into more detail about this topic in the linting chapter where I introduce various code quality related tools.
+Through the use of these tools, it is possible to enforce coding style to some extent.

 This can be useful in a team environment.
 It decreases the amount of friction when working on code written by others.
-Even on personal projects having some tools to check out things for you can be useful.
+Even on personal projects, using tools to verify syntax and standards for you can be useful.
 It lessens the amount and severity of mistakes.

 ## Conclusion